Kader Bahini

-Kader Bahini (Force of Kader) was an independent militia created during the Bangladesh War of Independence of 1971, the other being Mukti Bahini.
+Kader Bahini was an independent militia created during the Bangladesh War of Independence of 1971, the other being Mukti Bahini.
 It was named after its leader, Kader Siddique.

 The militia operated against the Pakistan Army in Tangail.
 Siddique was wounded at the Makrar battle near Balla village.
 Kader Bahini is notable for the capture of a Pakistani ship with large quantities of arms and ammunition at Bhuapur.
 They also captured several armored cars along with bulletproof carriers.

 The Kader Bahini fought 73 battles against the Pakistan Armed Forces and collaborators.
 Kader Bahini killed more than 3,000 Pakistani troops and collaborators, and took more than 10,000 Pakistani troops and Razakar militias as POWs in the entirety of the Bangladesh War of Independence.

 Background

 A planned military operation carried out by the Pakistan Army – codenamed Operation Searchlight – started on 25 March to curb the Bengali nationalist movement by taking control of the major cities on 26 March, and then eliminating all opposition, political or military, within one month.
 Before the beginning of the operation, all foreign journalists were systematically deported from East Pakistan.

 During the war, there were widespread killings and other atrocities – including the displacement of civilians in East Pakistan and widespread violations of human rights began with the start of Operation Searchlight on 25 March 1971.